 result3 = agent.run_sync(

-"Now explain integration",
+"Now explain a decorator",

 message_history=result2.all_messages(),